Reflective Supervision Learning Collaborative (RSLC)

 Application Process and Submitting Payment

-1. Tell me about the application—what will be asked and how long does it take to complete?
+1. Tell me about the application, what will be asked and how long does it take to complete?
 When is the application due?

-The application includes approximately 22 short answer questions.
+The application includes approximately 18 short answer questions.
 Please respond to all questions and provide thorough answers to help expedite the application review process.
 It should take about 30 minutes to complete and needs to be completed in one session.
-Applications are due by May 1, 2024.
+Applications are due by June 1st.

 2. How will applications be processed?
 When will I find out if my application has been accepted?

 Applications will be processed in the order in which they are received.
 During the review of applications WI-AIMH staff may follow up with you as needed.
-Acceptance decisions will be communicated no later than June 1, 2024.
+Acceptance decisions will be communicated no later than July 1st.
 Once your application has been accepted, WI-AIMH will contact you and invoice you for the cost of the RSLC.

 In-Person Learning Sessions: